huggingface/llm-swarm/examples/openhermes-preference/README.md

 ## Preference Dataset PairRM Creation

-We uses the [PairRM](https://huggingface.co/llm-blender/PairRM) model to score pairs of chosen/rejected completions and then switches the preference dataset to those preferred by PairRM.
+We use the [PairRM](https://huggingface.co/llm-blender/PairRM) model to score pairs of chosen/rejected completions and then switch the preference dataset to those preferred by PairRM.

 ### Prerequisites